 Follow these 5 steps:

 - Lift your chest

 - Lengthen your neck

-Try to keep your head erect when you’re walking, instead of looking down at the ground (or your smart phone).
+Try to keep your head straight when you’re walking, instead of looking down at the ground (or your phone).
 Do your best to balance your weight over your feet and keep your shoulders relaxed.
 Make sure to wear low-heeled shoes whenever possible.
-It is also essential to stand often if you tend to sit for prolonged periods of time.
-Try to stand every 20-60 minutes and walk around for 5 minutes.

 Please contact us to find out more about what we at Telespine can do to help you alleviate your back pain!